International Shoe Company Building (West Plains, Missouri)

-The International Shoe Company Building is a historic factory building located at 665 Missouri Avenue in West Plains, Howell County, Missouri.
+The International Shoe Company Building is a historic factory building located at 665 Missouri Avenue in West Plains, Missouri.
 The one-story building consists of two wings, one constructed in 1946 and another in 1952.
 The 1946 wing contains 41,400 square feet; and the 1952 wing contains 20,736 square feet.
 The building was erected as a factory for the International Shoe Company.
 The factory closed in 1993.

 It was listed on the National Register of Historic Places in 2011.